protddg-bench/protddg-bench/README.md

          Training: not SET_i s2648-10fold-split-j.tsv  -> Test: SET_i vb1432-10fold-split-j.tsv

      - The directory BROOM contains a 5-fold split of the BROOM dataset.
-Given the numeber of mutations mutations form the same cluster the set has been diveded in 5 subsets.
+Given the number of mutations mutations form the same cluster the set has been diveded in 5 subsets.
        The test on this dataset can be performed as follow: